julep-ai/julep/README.md

 Julep enables the creation of multi-step tasks incorporating decision-making, loops, parallel processing, and integration with numerous external tools and APIs.

-While many AI applications are limited to simple, linear chains of prompts and API calls with minimal branching, Julep is built to handle more complex scenarios.
+While many AI applications are limited to simple, linear chains of prompts and API calls with minimal branching, Julep is built to handle more complex scenarios which:

-It supports:

-- Intricate, multi-step processes
-- Dynamic decision-making
-- Parallel execution
+- have multiple steps,
+- make decisions based on model outputs,
+- spawn parallel branches,
+- use lots of tools, and
+- run for a long time.

 > [!TIP]
 > Imagine you want to build an AI agent that can do more than just answer simple questions—it needs to handle complex tasks, remember past interactions, and maybe even use other tools or APIs.
 That's where Julep comes in.
+Read [Understanding Tasks](#understanding-tasks) to learn more.

 ## Key Features